ParthikB/Neural-Networks-from-Scratch/README.md

 <h3><b>v0.0 :</b></h3>

-The Base Structure with python and predictions!
+The Base Structure with python and predictions!!